 Rhinoplasty is the most technically complex surgery of the face.
-Therefore, it is important to select a surgeon who specializes in cosmetic surgery of the face, has performed a high volume of rhinoplasty procedures, and who uses the most advanced rhinoplasty techniques.
+Therefore, it is important to select a surgeon who specializes in cosmetic surgery of the face, a surgeon who has performed a high volume of rhinoplasty procedures, and a surgeon who uses the most advanced surgical techniques.
 As a Facial Plastic Surgeon with a background in Head and Neck Surgery, Dr. Sharma is one of very few surgeons who specializes in cosmetic and complex reconstructive surgery of the nose.

 Dr. Sharma takes pride in being very detail oriented during every step of your rhinoplasty journey.
-During your consultation, he will evaluate your nose in depth and discuss every aspect of your nose which contributes to its form and function.
-This level of orientation to detail also applies to his surgical planning process and his technical methods during surgery.
+During your consultation, he will examine and evaluate your nose in depth and discuss every aspect of your nose which contributes to its form and function.
+This level of orientation to detail later applies to his surgical planning process and his methods during surgery.
 He believes there should be no shortcuts or compromising when it comes to your rhinoplasty.

 Dr. Sharma’s philosophy with rhinoplasty is to meet his patient’s goals while creating an attractive, aesthetically balanced and functional nose.
 Your nose should fit perfectly with your unique facial features and ethnic background.
-Every plastic surgeon’s preferred aesthetic and style of noses which they strive to create is slightly different.
-At the same time, every rhinoplasty patient is unique with regards to their facial proportions, ethnic features, anatomy and goals for surgery.
+Every plastic surgeon’s overall aesthetic and style of noses which they strive to create is slightly different.
+At the same time, every rhinoplasty patient is unique with regards to their specific goals, facial proportions, ethnic features and anatomy.
 It is important to seek out a surgeon whose values, eye for beauty and skill set fit best with you and your goals.

 FREQUENTLY ASKED QUESTIONS